cmvandrevala/more-than-equations/content/Computer Science/Labs/What Runs All Day But Has No Legs.md

 ## 🖥️ Example Output

-We might write a driver program called `timer.cpp` that tests the `Timer` class that we wrote using the algorithm above.
+We might write a driver program that tests the `Timer` class that we wrote using the algorithm above.
 The driver program might look something like:

 ```cpp
 #include <iostream>